+webRequireLogin

-webRequireLogin A Boolean that defines whether Access Presence performs login authentication each time the directory is accessed.
-Default: webRequireLogin = on webBindUser Defines the user name and password that Access Presence uses to bind to the directory.
+A Boolean that defines whether Access Presence performs login authentication each time the directory is accessed.

+Default: webRequireLogin = on

+webBindUser

+Defines the user name and password that Access Presence uses to bind to the directory.
 It is used if webRequireLogin is off or webProxyUser is on.

+Example:webBindUser = vfsuper passwd

+webProxyUser

+A Boolean that enables proxy authentication.

+Default: webProxyUser = off

+webProxyAuthAttribute

-Example: webBindUser = vfsuper passwd webProxyUser A Boolean that enables proxy authentication.
-Default: webProxyUser = off webProxyAuth Attribute Access Presence uses this parameter to map an identity determined by an external agent (such as a web server or a SAML IdP) to an entry in the ViewDS directory.
+Access Presence uses this parameter to map an identity determined by an external agent (such as a web server or a SAML IdP) to an entry in the ViewDS directory.
 It is used when webProxyUser is on or when a websamlentity is specified.

+Default: webProxyAuthAttribute = userName

+websamlentity

-Default: webProxyAuthAttribute = userName websamlentity Defines the URI used to identify the Access Presence service provider entity for external SAML2 authentication (app_id_uri).
-If this configuration option is specified, then SAML2 authentication, using the SAML2 Web SSO profile, is enabled and the additional configuration options websamlidpurl and websamltrustanchor must also be provided. websamlendpoint Identifies an optional call-back URL for Access Presence, to be included in SAML2 authentication requests made by Access Presence.
+Defines the URI used to identify the Access Presence service provider entity for external SAML2 authentication (app_id_uri).
+If this configuration option is specified, then SAML2 authentication, using the SAML2 Web SSO profile, is enabled and the additional configuration options websamlidpurl and websamltrustanchor must also be provided.

+websamlendpoint

+Identifies an optional call-back URL for Access Presence, to be included in SAML2 authentication requests made by Access Presence.
 If this configuration option is not provided, then call-back information will not be included in the SAML2 request and it is assumed that the SAML2 identity provider will be configured with an appropriate default value.
 The SAML2 endpoint should be the URL of Access Presence without any query string or subsequent path components.

+websamlidpurl

+Defines the URL of the external SAML2 identity provider authentication endpoint.

+websamltrustanchor

-websamlidpurl Defines the URL of the external SAML2 identity provider authentication endpoint. websamltrustanchor Specifies the file name of the certificate that Access Presence should use to verify the signature on the SAML assertions provided by the SAML2 identity provider.
-The signature may be verified directly or through a certificate path provided the intermediate certificates are included in the X509Data element of the SAML2 assertion with the signing certificate. webAnonymous A Boolean that governs whether Access Presence requires the user to provide authentication information to log in to the directory.
+Specifies the file name of the certificate that Access Presence should use to verify the signature on the SAML assertions provided by the SAML2 identity provider.
+The signature may be verified directly or through a certificate path provided the intermediate certificates are included in the X509Data element of the SAML2 assertion with the signing certificate.

+webAnonymous

+A Boolean that governs whether Access Presence requires the user to provide authentication information to log in to the directory.
 When this parameter is set to on, Access Presence will not initially prompt for a user login.
-If it does prompt for authentication information (see the VFAuthURI tag on page 32), it will permit the Access button to be selected without any information being provided in the other input fields.
-The default setting for this parameter is off.
-This parameter differs from webBegui reLogin by explicitly supporting anonymous logins, whether the authentication form is used or not.
+If it does prompt for authentication information (see the VFAuthURI tag), it will permit the Access button to be selected without any information being provided in the other input fields.

+This parameter differs from webRequireLogin by explicitly supporting anonymous logins, whether the authentication form is used or not.
 It is recommended that webRequireLogin is set to on when this parameter is used.

-Default: webAnonymous = off webRemoteUser Sets the name of the environment variable used by a web server to pass an authenticated identity to a CGI during proxy authorization (see page 149).
-Default: webRemoteUser = REMOTE_USER webUsePassword Policy A Boolean that defines whether Access Presence should use password policy controls in requests.
-Default: webUsePasswordpolicy = off webSession Authenticator Specifies the attribute in a user's entry that stores their authenticator secret.
-The authenticator secret allows a user to confirm a time-based one-time password (TOTP) from a third-party authenticator, and therefore enable two-factor authentication on their Access Presence account.
-This attribute should be: Available to the account used for managing session- state information.
-Single valued (multiple values are not supported). • Protected by access controls so that its value is only visible to the user and administrators responsible for account management.
-It may be desirable to provide access controls to allow applications to determine whether the attribute is present (without revealing the value) and therefore whether a user has enabled two-factor authentication on their account.
-Default: Not applicable Form parameters webSelectableField Determines whether the Search Form page present search fields that are: restricted to one specific attribute (off) allow an attribute to be selected from a drop-down list (on) Additionally, if a set of possible values is declared for an attribute in its schema, and this parameter is off, the Search Form presents the values in a drop-down list.
-(See Drop-down lists on page 36.)
-Default : webSelectableField = on webNumDefaultFields Defines the number of active search fields which Access Presence will show on the Search Form page.
-An active field is a field which has an attribute assigned to it.
-This parameter is ignored if webSelectableField is off.
-Its maximum value is 10.
+Default: webAnonymous = off

+webRemoteUser

+Sets the name of the environment variable used by a web server to pass an authenticated identity to a CGI during proxy authorization.

+'''

+Default: webRemoteUser = REMOTE USER

+'''

+webUsePassword Policy

+A Boolean that defines whether Access Presence should use password policy controls in requests.

+Default: webUsePasswordpolicy = off